 Want to keep up with my embroidery adventures?
 Sign up for my weekly Newsletter!

 As promised in my last post, a few more deliciously stitched goodies from the National Museum in Munich.
-One of my favourite pieces is this golden dragon slip.
+One of my favourite pieces is this golden dragon slip (Inv.
+Nr.
+T3792).
 The dragon looks really live like and three dimensional.
-This is achieved by couching the skin gold (comparable to Japanese Thread) over clever padding.
+This is achieved by couching the membrane gold (comparable to Japanese Thread) over clever padding.
 The darker underside of the dragon's belly and the shadow side of its tail and neck are worked in or nue with red silk.
 I particularly like his face with its detailed expression.

 This dragon was probably once stitched onto a banner or a cape.
 It was stitched around AD 1430 in southern Germany.
 The dragon is besieged by the Christian cross on its back.
 This symbol was part of the late medieval Order of the Dragon founded by Sigismund, Holy Roman Emperor.
 The noble knights were obliged to defend the cross and fight the infidels.